 Streaker stopped traffic at Bedok Reservoir Road, cornered by police

-SINGAPORE: A male streaker made quite a scene along Bedok Reservoir Road on Saturday (Aug 26) when he ran across a road, stopping traffic.
+SINGAPORE: A male streaker made quite a scene along Bedok Reservoir Road on Saturday (Aug 26) when he ran on a road, stopping traffic in the process.

 This happened at around 6.30pm.
 An eyewitness told Channel NewsAsia that the man, who appeared drunk, was initially running fully clothed.
 He then took off his black shirt and jeans while tripping over his clothes.